Gmonster1st/ci-demo-html/README.md

 # ci-demo-html

-Just a simple html page for demostrational purposes
+Just a simple html page for demonstrational purposes